cojen/Maker/README.md

 Although the framework can be used for writing a frontend compiler, it doesn't have any facilities for reading class symbols.
 For example, it's possible to write a Java compiler that uses Cojen for writing class files, but it would need another tool for extracting symbols from pre-compiled jar files and so forth.
 Such a feature could be added of course, but it's a lower priority.

-Because of it's somewhat low-level design, the framework doesn't prevent the creation of broken classes.
+Because of its somewhat low-level design, the framework doesn't prevent the creation of broken classes.
 For example, failing to definitely assign a value to a variable will cause a `VerifyError` to be thrown when loading the class.
 The [Coding errors](https://github.com/cojen/Maker/wiki/Coding-errors) page has more details.